 Other matters are not as clearly defined.
-We may confidently conclude that we are rejecting God’s authority if we engage in one of the actions or attitudes just mentioned.
-Yet we cannot as easily determine right from wrong based on matters less clearly defined by Scripture.
+While we can confidently conclude that we are rejecting God’s authority in one of the actions or attitudes just mentioned, we cannot as easily determine right from wrong on matters less clearly defined by Scripture.

-Legalism is involved when people demand from others standards beyond the requirements of Scripture (with the exception of house rules which I will discuss later).
-Christians must guard against a form of sinful conservatism which sets rules and measurements for godliness beyond explicit Scriptural demands.
+Legalism is involved when people demand from others standards beyond the specific requirements of Scripture (with the exception of house rules which I will discuss later).
+Christians must not endorse rules and measurements for godliness beyond explicit Scriptural demands.

-The Church has always battled against legalism in different shades in varying cultures throughout church history.
+The Church has always been threatened by legalism.
 The apostle Paul warned believers about it when he wrote, “let no one act as your judge in regard to food or drink or in respect to a festival or a new moon or a Sabbath day — things which are a mere shadow of what is to come; but the substance belongs to Christ” (Colossians 2:16-17).

 Before moving to Category 3